wyatt-johnson-git/ACSL/Secure Small Business Network/Policies/Email Policy V.1.3.edited.docx.md

 **Policy**

-**Employees are responsible for creating user password that meets the company's criteria when setting up their email account.**
+**Employees are responsible for creating user password that meets the company\'s criteria when setting up their email account.**

 **Employees will never share their passwords and use Bitwarden (password manager) for added security.**